Roulette Bet Options: Inside, Outside & Call Bets

 Inside Bets — High Risk, High Reward

-Inside bets are placed directly on the numbered grid of the roulette table.
-They cover fewer numbers and therefore pay higher rewards — but win less frequently.
-These are the bets that create the most excitement at the table.
+Inside bets are placed directly on the numbered grid.
+They cover fewer numbers, win less frequently, and pay considerably more when they do.
+These are the bets that produce the table’s biggest single-spin swings.

 SplitChip on the line between two adjacent numbers17:15.41%